Get insider access

 Additional Controls Bluetooth + Multi function

 The Audeze Maxwell have good physical controls.
 They're located on the left ear cup and are easy to use.
-There are voice prompts as well as chimes to let you know when you're changing settings.
-There's also an LED indicator light to let you know whether you're connected via dongle or Bluetooth, in pairing mode, and the status of the battery.
-That said, the volume and game chat wheels feel the same, and it can be hard to tell them apart when you're wearing them.
+There are voice prompts as well as chimes to let you know when a command is registered.
+There's also an LED indicator light letting you know whether you're connected via dongle or Bluetooth or in pairing mode; the light also indicates the status of the battery.
+That said, the volume and game chat wheels feel the same, and it can be hard to tell them apart when you're wearing the headphones.

 Mic mute: